onlyskin/kanjiapi.dev/README.md

 Save and extract the jmdict dictionary file `JMdict` from [EDRDG](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) to the root of the project.

 Save and extract the file Unihan_OtherMappings.txt from Unihan.zip from [Unicode](https://www.unicode.org/versions/components-15.0.0.html) to the root of the project.

+Save and extract the file Unihan_IRGSources.txt from Unihan.zip from [Unicode](https://www.unicode.org/versions/components-15.0.0.html) to the root of the project.

 Ensure system has `System/Library/Fonts/ヒラギノ丸ゴ\ ProN\ W4.ttc` font available (for favicon generation).